Beside the Mountain

 • Danika Vanderpyl, C.H.N

-Let's chat about the important tips for baking muffins with fruit!
-Then find a light and fruity muffin recipe to bake in your kitchen.
-Or scroll to the recipe card at the bottom where you will find my go-to muffin batter recipe to make with your choice of fruit!
+I want to share my important tips for baking muffins with fruit and my tested and loved muffins with fruit for your next baking project!
+If you feel confident in baking muffins, skip to see the recipe card at the bottom, where you will find my go-to muffin batter recipe to make with your choice of fruit.

 Why does fruit sink to the bottom of muffins?

 Fruit can sink to the bottom of the muffins because fruit has a high water content and is heavy!
-To avoid fruit from sinking but instead be evenly dispersed, lightly cover the fruit in flour before adding them to the batter!
+To prevent the fruit from sinking and to keep it evenly dispersed, lightly cover the fruit with flour before adding it to the batter.

 How to bake with frozen berries (or fruit)

-Do not defrost frozen fruit to bake with, the fruit or fruit will become mushy, watery and can change the color of the batter.
+Do not defrost frozen fruit to bake with; the berries or fruit will become mushy, watery, and can change the color of the batter.
 Add frozen fruit straight from the freezer!
 Try my frozen strawberry muffins or these blueberry muffins with frozen berries!

 Baking with seasonal fruit

-• Spring: Apricots, cherries, honeydew, mango, oranges, pineapple, rhubarb, strawberries, peaches, plums, bananas, rhubarb, and lemons.
+• Spring: Apricot, cherry, honeydew, mango, orange, pineapple, rhubarb, strawberry, peach, plum, banana, rhubarb, and lemon

-• Fall: Grapes, huckleberries, pineapple, apples, pumpkin, apple, apricots, and peaches.
+• Fall: Grape, huckleberry, pineapple, apple, pumpkin, apple, apricot, and peach

-• Winter: Apples, pomegranate, bananas, cranberry, lemon, lime, orange, mandarin orange, grapefruit, dates, kiwi, pears.
+• Winter: Apple, pomegranate, banana, cranberry, lemon, lime, orange, mandarin orange, grapefruit, date, kiwi, pear

 Seasonal fruit will vary depending on where one lives.